AdaCore/gnatcoll-core/docs/building.rst

   when python is installed some special directory.
 If you specify the second option, support for python will not be built in.

+  The switch *--with-python-exec* can also be used to specify an alternative python executable.
+If you pass the value 'python3', it will force GNATCOLL to build with support for python3, not python2.

 *--enable-shared-python*
   This specifies the location of the python library as `directory`/lib, which will in general be a shared library.